 Yep, you read that headline right.
 Last spring I became one of the 20% of women in the United States who has experienced sexual assault since starting college.
 More specifically, I was raped.
 Then, one of my professors banned me from his class for seeking Title IX accommodations — namely, an extension on three essays he violated college policy in adding to the syllabus after the fifth week of classes.
 I’m writing this piece because what I experienced should never happen to any other student who is a survivor of sexual assault.
 Yet, due to a lack of communication between administrative bodies and a lack of procedure for reigning in rogue professors, similar situations could easily unfold again.
 As it is now, what protects sexual assault survivors from mistreatment in an academic context is the fact that the overwhelming majority of faculty at Middlebury trusts deans’ judgement and are able to balance their sense of authority with student wellbeing.
 But as we’ve seen in recent years, our campus has no shortage of professors who see themselves as the lone protectors of academic principles like freedom of speech and thought, humor and fairness, the adversaries of a generation of triggered, nail-biting snowflakes who dare question their expertise on these issues.
 I hope that my speaking up will prompt administrators to address what is a systemic problem in both the college’s Title IX and dean accommodation policies.
 I hope to make students aware of their lack of rights and recourse when dealing with a professor’s abuse of power.
 And because I doubt much tangible change will come of my words here, I especially hope that any professors reading this will reflect on their role in providing accommodations, their respect for deans, and the serious consequences of neglecting the humanity of their students.

 I’ll start from the beginning.
 My assault happened during spring break, when I was visiting an exciting, faraway city.
 I thought I knew the person and how I would react to any unwanted advances, but it turned out both of those assumptions were wrong.
-It’s hard for me to use the technical term for the man at the center of my rape.
+It’s hard for me to use the technical term for the man at the center of my sexual assault.
 He is a family friend.
 That is one of the reasons I’m publishing this piece anonymously, the other being that I believe I don’t owe the public my identity for my story to matter.

 When I came back to campus, I was a wreck.
 I felt hurt and confused, and I blamed myself.
 But I had gotten through tougher times at Middlebury, and I knew there were ways I could help myself.
 I was only taking three classes, and was was on track to ace two of them, but I knew that I needed extra support to finish the semester in good shape.
 So, the first week back from spring break I: